kaskada-ai/kaskada/README.md

 ### Running integration tests

 * run `make test/int/docker-up` in one terminal window to get the Kaskada service and dependencies up
-* run `make test/int/run-api` in another terminal window to run the API integration tests
+* run `make test/int/run-api` in another terminal window to run the manager integration tests

 After making code changes, `ctrl-c` in the services window and restart it.